 — UPDATE (Sep.
 11, 2020)

-Cloud Service Providers interested in Gaia-X, or planning to join this initiative, please let us know by sending an email to email@example.com
+Cloud Service Providers and Corporate Users interested in GAIA-X, or planning to join this initiative, please let us know by sending an email to firstname.lastname@example.org

 Open Source Community Manager at OpenNebula